RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 going to assume that you're familiar with the many cases in which they work well, and focus on a few cases where you might want to try something else.

+- When you want synchronous answers.
+- When you need some context when you get the answer.
+- When you want to manage parts of the DOM using Javascript.

 <!-- more -->

 ## 1. Getting immediate answers